oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_testing_no_workflow.png

 After clicking on it workflow will be started.
-View page shows steps widget with the list of all workflow steps (black are passed steps, greed is current step, grey are not passed steps) and transition buttons.
+View page shows steps widget with the list of all workflow steps (black are passed steps, green is current step, grey are not passed steps) and transition buttons.
 Now entity is in step "Started" and transition "Process" is available.

 .. image:: ./img/workflow_management/workflow_testing_step_started.png